Audiveris/audiveris/docs/_pages/ui_tools/chords.md

 Notice that the global bounding box (red rectangle) encompasses the bounds of both chords.

 Also, the menu begins with information lines about the selected chords.
-And if you hover over these lines, the bounding box is dynamically updated to show just the selected item.
+And if we hover over these lines, the bounding box is dynamically updated to show just the selected item.
 This is meant to allow a visual check of the selected chords: